 Archana Das is a research enthusiast.
-She likes to write about trendy topics and put her thoughts on them.
+She likes to write about Indian culture, tradition, epics and food.

 Valentine's Day is celebrated every year on February 14 by lovers and couples.
-It is established as a Western Christian feast day order to honor martyrs named saint valentine.
-It celebrates love and romance in many regions of the entire world.
+It is established as a Western Christian feast day in order to honor martyrs named, Saint Valentine.
+It celebrates love and romance in many regions in the entire world.

 The Legend of Valentine

 The Catholic Church says, there were three different saints named Valentine or Valentine, who were martyred.
 One of them was a priest during the third century in Rome.
 When Emperor Claudius II came into rule, he decided that single men should join the army.
 They could become better soldiers than those with wives and children.
 He then outlawed marriage for young men.
 Due to this injustice, Valentine defied Claudius and continued to perform marriages for young lovers in secret.
 When the Emperor discovered, he ordered to be put to death.
 However, all three were beheaded by Claudius II.

 Saints were expected to be busy in the afterlife.
 Their holy duties were considered pure.
 Interceding in earthly affairs and entertaining petitions from living souls to live together in this world as a couple.
 In this respect, St. Valentinus had spiritual responsibilities to fulfill.
 The Roman people called on him to watch over the young people so that the lovers could be together.
 However, except for this duty, he used to do beekeeping and epilepsy, the plague, fainting, and traveling.